batfish/ansible/tutorials/README.md

 ## Setup

+We highly recommend that you install the Python dependencies in a Python 3 virtual environment.
+Details on how to set one up can be found [here](https://docs.python.org/3/library/venv.html).

 - Ensure that Docker is installed and running on your machine.

 - Install the latest version of the `batfish.base` role from Ansible Galaxy.